eunicode/reatom/packages/lit/README.md

 ## About the package

-The package provides the following functions:
+The package provides the following functions.

 - `withReatomElement` - mixin for creating Lit elements with Reatom support
 - `watch` - directive for tracking atom changes in templates